jarun/nnn/README.md

     export NNN_BMS='doc:~/Documents;u:/home/user/Cam Uploads;D:~/Downloads/'

 The bookmark prompt also understands the <kbd>~</kbd> (HOME), <kbd>-</kbd> (last visited directory) and <kbd>&</kbd> (start directory) shortcuts.

-#### contexts

-Contexts (aka _tabs_ aka _workspaces_) serve the purpose of exploring multiple directories in parallel. `nnn` provides 4 contexts simultaneously.
-The status of the contexts are shown in the top left corner:

-- the current context is in reverse
-- other used contexts are underlined
-- rest are unused

-The bookmark prompt understands contexts.
-To switch contexts press `^B` and enter the context number (1-4).

-The first time a context is entered, it copies the state of the last visited context.
-Each context remembers its start directory and last visited directory.

 #### copy file paths